Download-Ready RFP Pack

 Did you know that 72% of HR leaders say the wrong software slows down their talent strategy—costing companies up to $1.2M annually?
 Choosing the right talent management software isn't just about ticking boxes; it's about future-proofing your people strategy.
-This guide gives you a complete, ready-to-use RFP template—packed with expert-driven requirements, a scoring matrix, must-ask vendor questions, and real-world advice for every module from performance to analytics.
+This guide gives you a complete, ready-to-use talent management software RFP template—packed with expert-driven requirements, a scoring matrix, must-ask vendor questions, and real-world advice for every module from performance to analytics.

 1. Understanding Talent Management Software RFP Essentials